History of Trinidad and Tobago: Emancipation and metayage

+Trinidad

 In 1797, a British force led by General Sir Ralph Abercromby launched the invasion of Trinidad.
 His squadron sailed through the Bocas and anchored off the coast of Chaguaramas.
 The Spanish Governor Chacón decided to capitulate without fighting.
 Trinidad thus became a British crown colony, with a French-speaking population and Spanish laws.
 British rule was formalized under the Treaty of Amiens (1802).

+In 1808, Port-of-Spain was destroyed by fire.
+At that time, it was a sprawling town of wood and shingle that had grown tremendously during the previous twenty-five years.
+As a result of this disaster, the Government brought in legislation regarding building regulations, and for this reason the government building were built of brick to replace the previous ones, all of which had been destroyed by the fire.

 British rule led to an influx of settlers from the United Kingdom and the British colonies of the Eastern Caribbean.
 English, Scots, Irish, German and Italian families arrived.
 Under British rule, new estates were created and the import of slaves did increase, but this was the period of abolitionism in England and the slave trade was under attack.
 Slavery was abolished in 1833, after which former slaves served an "apprenticeship" period which ended on 1 August 1838 with full emancipation.
 An overview of the populations statistics in 1838, however, clearly reveals the contrast between Trinidad and its neighbouring islands: upon emancipation of the slaves in 1838, Trinidad had only 17,439 slaves, with 80% of slave owners having fewer than 10 slaves each.
 In contrast, at twice the size of Trinidad, Jamaica had roughly 360,000 slaves.

-On 20 October 1889, the British Government made Tobago a ward of Trinidad.